The Illuminating Project

-Illuminating 2016 is a computational journalism project that will empower journalists covering the 2016 presidential campaign.
+Illuminating is a computational journalism project that is meant to empower journalists covering presidential and midterm campaigns.
 Political reporters must cover not only stump speeches, campaign events, and TV ads, but also what is happening on social media.
 Covering it increases transparency and accountability of the campaigns, and is a way to take the pulse of the electorate.
 The sheer volume of information that flows through social media, however, makes it challenging to report accurately and comprehensively.
-Our goal is to help journalists in that important work by providing a useable yet comprehensive summary of the content and sentiment—that goes beyond counting likes or retweets.
-Illuminating 2016 will enable political journalists an insightful yet accessible summation of the important political conversation online.
+Our goal is to help journalists in that important work by providing a usable yet comprehensive summary of the content of messages that goes beyond counting likes or retweets.
+Illuminating will enable political journalists an insightful yet accessible summation of the important political conversation online.
 Illuminating has covered the 2016 and 2018 elections, and is currently covering the 2020 elections.

-This project is supported by the Knight Foundation, the Tow Center for Digital Journalism at Columbia University, the Center for Computational and Data Sciences and the BITS Lab at the School of Information Studies at Syracuse University
+This project is supported by the Center for Computational and Data Science and the BITS Lab at the School of Information Studies at Syracuse University.

 RESEARCH QUESTIONS AND METHODS

-To achieve these objectives, we are collecting the Facebook and Twitter messages and images of major party presidential candidates.
+To achieve these objectives, we collect Facebook and Twitter messages and images of major party presidential candidates.
 We are also collecting Facebook comments, and retweets and mentions on Twitter.
 We are building an automated system to tag the types, topics, and sentiment of candidate messages, and will do the same for the public’s conversation.
 Critical for this work is to interview and observe about 30 political journalists to understand their needs for reporting.
 Interviews will inform the design of a website we will build in the spring to provide data visualizations and automated reports.
 Illuminating has covered the 2016 and 2018 elections, and is currently covering the 2020 elections.